-And I can think of nothing else that will make you more happy than for you to continue reading, or perhaps sending me small, unmarked bills in a red envelope.
+I can think of nothing else that will make you more happy than to continue reading, or perhaps find me a new job that pays something.

 I know that would make me very happy.

 March 3, 1933 -

 W.C.
 Fields classic short, The Fatal Glass of Beer, premiered on this date.

 In Fields' first sound film, The Golf Specialist there is a wanted poster of Fields which shows him in his "Fatal Glass of Beer" costume.
 It evidently was taken from an earlier stage presentation of the classic Fields sketch.

 ABC-TV unleashed Bruce Willis, Cybill Shepherd and the crew from the Blue Moon Detective Agency onto an unsuspecting world, when it premiered the pilot episode of Moonlighting on this date.

 Bruce Willis was the very last of about 3,000 actors to audition for the role of David Addison, Jr.

 The ACME Eagle Hand Soap Radio Hour today.

 Russian Tsar, Tzar, Czar Alexander II issued a manifest and ends feudal control of serfs as part of a program of westernization.